odagora/website/wp-content/plugins/wpcf7-redirect/readme.txt

 == Changelog ==

-= 1.3.5 =
+= 1.3.6 =
-* Fixed a bug: Redirection Pro for Contact Form 7 message not disappearing after clicking the X button (for some users).
+* Fixed a bug: Redirection for legacy browsers (non-ajax) not working when using external url.

 = 1.3.4 =
 * Fixed a bug: "Changes you made may not be saved" pop-up no longer appears when no changes have been made.